 Shit from the feedlot

-Waste from the leaking tanks the army base left behind
+Waste from the leaking tanks the army base

 Sewage from the city’s raw flush.